vfgi/youtubeRequest/README.md

-This project is the very begnning structure to a react + redux-saga with reactotron and styled-components dependencies
+This project is the example of a youtube API request showing the list of videos ina infinite scroll and redirect to another page with the content of the clicked video

 ## Available Scripts